Felipe Felicio

-Felipe Felicio Silva Reis (born 6 November 2002) is a Brazilian professional footballer who plays as a forward for Slovenian PrvaLiga club Domžale, on loan from Greek side Panionios.
+Felipe Felicio Silva Reis (born 6 November 2002) is a Brazilian professional footballer who plays as a forward for Super League Greece 2 club Hellas Syros.

 Career

 Born in Belo Horizonte, Felicio began his career at Atlético Mineiro and made his professional debut for the club on 28 February 2021 in a Campeonato Mineiro match against URT; he came on as a 67th minute substitute for Diego Tardelli as Atlético won 3–0.

 In December 2022, Felicio reached an agreement to join Estonian club FCI Levadia on loan for the 2023 Meistriliiga season, which was eventually extended for an additional season.